Labalve/WageExchange/README.md

 # WageExchange

-Excercise I've done before, but since the result was not satsifying I decided to redo whole project.
+Excercise I've done before, but since the result was not satsifying I decided to redo the whole project.

 The application is a salary calculator with REST api:
 1. Provide code of the country and daily gross wage in local currency
-2. Get monthly net salary in PLN (exchange rates are being taken from the [Narodowy Bank Polski api](http://api.nbp.pl/en.html))
+2. Get monthly net salary in PLN (exchange rates are being taken from the [api of the Narodowy Bank Polski](http://api.nbp.pl/en.html))

 Since it's only an excercise, calculations shouldn't be taken as a real predictions in real life situations.
 The monthly net salary in PLN is being calculated with formula: